bio2kg/bio2kg-registry/README.md

-# Bio2KG prefixes resolver API
+# Bio2KG Registry and APIs

-An API to resolve prefixes and identifiers for biomedical concepts based on the Life Science Registry.
+The Bio2KG Registry is a repository of dataset descriptions, including preferred CURIE prefixes, base URIs, identifier regex patterns and HTML resolvers.

+The registry is constructed from a manually curated spreadsheet.

 1. Extract data from the [Life Science Registry spreadsheet on Google docs](https://docs.google.com/spreadsheets/d/1c4DmQqTGS4ZvJU_Oq2MFnLk-3UUND6pWhuMoP8jgZhg/edit#gid=0)
 2. Load to ElasticSearch (deployed with the `docker-compose.yml` file)

-Access the Bio2KG prefix resolver:
+Access the Bio2KG registry web:

 * Search website: https://registry.bio2kg.org